-The CAF digital champion, Rear Admiral Zwick, stated that digital transformation at the very basic level is about credibility of defence to its allies, both on behalf of its population and international standing.
-So, the CAF clearly understands the risks of not doing digital transformation, but what are its allies doing to address the same threats and challenges?
+The CAF digital champion, Rear Admiral Zwick, stated that digital transformation at the very basic level is about credibility of defence to its allies, both on behalf of its population and international standing.34 So, the CAF clearly understands the risks of not pursuing digital transformation, but what are its allies doing to address the same threats and challenges?

 The Australian Defence Force's digital transformation strategy and agenda is mature and impressive.
-It is orientated entirely around meeting the strategic defence needs of Australia, determined by integral adjustment of communications and digital now being the warfighting environment of choice to empower faster decisions, rather than simply be enablers.
-As such, their strategy is well funded, prioritised and understood across the force, offering a positive comparator and scale to where the CAF could aspire to deliver its digital transformation, if articulated against the security and operational risks, rather than just business processes.
+It is orientated entirely around meeting the strategic defence needs of Australia, determined by integral adjustment of communications and digital now being the warfighting environment of choice to empower faster decisions, rather than simply be enablers.35 As such, their strategy is well funded, prioritised and understood across the force, offering a positive comparator and scale to where the CAF could aspire to deliver its digital transformation, if articulated against the security and operational risks, rather than just business processes.

-In 2021 the UK Ministry of Defence invested another £10bn over 10 years into the central digital strategy aimed to create a digital backbone and community of digital specialists to respond to emerging security threats to defence.
-However, even with highlevel investment and clear strategic intent, the National Audit Office has expressed concerns that there is no overarching implementation plan nor ability to measure its performance.
-So while the UK aspirations are driven from the need to mitigate against security threats, this demonstrates the importance of viable implementation plans and the need of government departments to demonstrate what has been achieved before further
+In 2021 the UK Ministry of Defence invested another £10bn over 10 years into the central digital strategy aimed to create a digital backbone and community of digital specialists to respond to emerging security threats to defence.36 However, even with high-level investment and clear strategic intent, the National Audit Office has expressed concerns that there is no overarching implementation plan nor ability to measure its

-&lt;sup>34 Terri Pavelic, "Operational Decisions at the Speed of Relevance," Vanguard Canada website, dated 22nd January 2023, Operational Decisions at the Speed of Relevance - Vanguard (vanguardcanada.com).
+Terri Pavelic, "Operational Decisions at the Speed of Relevance," Vanguard Canada website, dated 22nd January 2023, Operational Decisions at the Speed of Relevance - Vanguard (vanguardcanada.com).

-&lt;sup>35 Australian Defence Force, "Ready to Fight and Win in the Digital Age: 2022 Defence Information and Communication Technology Strategy," Government of Australia, released in 2022, Defence-ICT-Strategy.pdf.
+Australian Defence Force, "Ready to Fight and Win in the Digital Age: 2022 Defence Information and Communication Technology Strategy," Government of Australia, released in 2022, Defence-ICT-Strategy.pdf.

-&lt;sup>36 Committee of Public Accounts, "The Defence Digital Strategy," UK House of Parliament website, dated 3rd February 2023, The Defence digital strategy - Committee of Public Accounts (parliament.uk)
+Committee of Public Accounts, "The Defence Digital Strategy," UK House of Parliament website, dated 3rd February 2023, The Defence digital strategy - Committee of Public Accounts (parliament.uk)